Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 9. Placeit — Best for Product Mockups and Brand Templates

 Placeit is a bit of a secret weapon for marketers who need mockups fast.
 Need to show a logo on a t-shirt?
 A mobile app on an iPhone?
-A poster in a coffee shop setting?
+A poster in a coffee shop?
 Placeit has 90,000+ realistic mockup templates where you just drop in your asset and download.
-It's almost embarrassingly easy — in a good way.
+It's embarrassingly easy in the best possible way.

 Key Features: